 - Using the first 5 questions as guides, write your own obituary (morbid yes, but it allows you to control where you life goes and how it ends)

 - Once you’re happy with how your obituary reads, define 10-year, 5-year and 1-year plans for your life, writing them as if they were true today.
 Categorize each plan into your career, your health, your family, your friends and your beliefs/spirituality.
 For example, your 10-year plan may read like this:

 - CAREER: My band is a $100,000 a year business that performs 25 shows and inspires over 500,000 fans annually

 - HEALTH: I run 2 miles every morning before breakfast to ensure my day starts on the right foot

 - FAMILY: My wife and I are celebrating 20 years of marriage and our 2 kids are starting high school

 - FRIENDS: I have a group of friends who get together monthly for a cookout and jam session

 - SPIRITUAL: I attend service weekly and meditate daily

 - Review these plans every morning as part of a reflection routine.
 While it may feel repetitive, this practice starts to influence your subconscious and you start to make choices that ultimately guide you into making these a reality.
 (I speak from experience, and it’s alarmingly awesome!)

 STEP 3: There is more to the regular execution and reflection of your plan and your why, but we want to keep this article short and easy for you to at least take the first couple of steps down that path.
-To execute on the rest of it, reach out to us or you can enroll in Music Entrepreneur Academy where we’ll soon have a whole course dedicated to this.
+To execute on the rest of it, reach out to us about collaborating on your plan.